Whapps/best-practices/code-review/README.md

 * Before the review, read the code!

-* File a pull request for found sections of code to change/fix.
+* Use the Github Issues tool to flag sections of code needing attention.

 * Bring any questions regarding the code logic or documentation.

 * The person whos code is being reviewed is there to take notes or answer questions.
 Argument is not acceptable but discussion is. :)

-* In the review, focus on:
+* For the review, focus on:

 1. Intent
   * What change is the author trying to make?